10 Zero Waste Fashion Brands For A Sustainable Wardrobe

 It doesn't stop there, they also take in old, pre-loved jeans or denim items which are 96% cotton to recycle them into new products giving the customer a €10 off their next purchase so it’s a win-win.

-Learn more about MUD Jeans: Meet the brand who want you to lease their jeans
+Learn more about this circular fashion brand: Meet the brand who want you to lease their jeans

 They use deadstock fabrics to cut down waste and use dyes with no toxic chemicals so their clothing supports a zero waste philosophy.